 The club has always had a busy social calendar.

-National Day celebrations were naturally the premier events each year often in the form of an annual Gala Ball, of which is documented through photographs taken in the 1920s, 1930s and 1940s that are displayed in the club restaurant.
 Although the depression had a big impact on social events, by 1933, the National Day Ball held at the Melbourne Town Hall attracted again 500 people – many times more than the entire club membership at that stage.

-The 650th anniversary of the Swiss Confederation in 1941, was celebrated with a huge Gala Ball at Earl’s Court on Upper Esplanade in St. Kilda.
 5 decades later, Switzerland’s 700 year anniversary in 1991 was one of the most important events that the club has been involved in.
 In collaboration with the consulate, celebrations were planned throughout the year and involved:

 Participation in the ‘World Expo 88’ marked another grand event for the Swiss Club of Victoria.
 More than 50 members of our various interest groups took part in an extravagant three day Swiss exposé in Brisbane.
 It was a unique gathering of Swiss communities from all over Australia including some artists that were flown in from Switzerland especially for this event.